Lonzo Ball Could Be Exactly What Zion Williamson Needs in New Orleans

 If I was Lonzo Ball, I’d be ecstatic.
 Get to run with Zion, have a perfect guard partner with Jrue Holiday that can handle half-court playmaking while he gets to be the transition PG.
 Defensively, Pellies have a potentially elite core with Zion, Jrue and Lonzo.
 Love it

-New Orleans has a chance to deploy two different point guards whose strengths may help offset the other's weaknesses.
-And, as Vecenie says, defense is where the combination might be most dangerous.
+New Orleans has a chance to deploy two point guards whose strengths may help offset the other's weaknesses.
+And, as Vecenie notes, defense is where the combination might be most dangerous.

 Holiday and Ball can both defend positions 1 through 3.
 Switching all over the perimeter will be a cinch.
 Passing lanes will be synonymous with danger zones against this team.
 And when either one does get an interception, Zion will be off to the races.
 Good luck getting back on defense after all the turnovers New Orleans will force in 2019-20.

-Now, while there's plenty to be excited about here for New Orleans, it's not all roses.
+Now, while there's plenty to be excited about for New Orleans, it's not all roses.
 Ball has a glaring weakness that seriously limits his short-term ceiling.

 Among the 621 players who attempted at least as many career threes, Ball is 549th in three-point percentage.
 He's also 562nd in effective field-goal percentage.

 Unless or until he can develop into at least an average threat from deep, defenses will be able to go under screens on Lonzo-led pick-and-rolls and cheat down to the paint when he's off the ball.
-That'll make life tougher on his teammates, at least in halfcourt settings.
+That will make life tougher on his teammates, at least in half-court settings.

 There's no reason he can't remedy that, though.
 Lonzo shot 41.2 percent from three in college.
-And his unusual mechanics don't have to be a bar to effectiveness.
-After all, Kevin Martin shot 38.4 percent from three over the course of his career with a similar corkscrew release.
+And his unusual mechanics don't have to prevent effectiveness.
+After all, Kevin Martin shot 38.4 percent from three during his career with a similar corkscrew release.

-If that three starts falling for Lonzo, pick-and-rolls with Zion are going to be a nightmare to defend.
+If that three starts falling for Lonzo, pick-and-rolls with Zion will be a nightmare to defend.

-The other obvious drawback to this trade is that the Pelicans didn't just jettison the best player in the deal, it sent a top-3 to top-5 NBA player to the Lakers.
+The other obvious drawback to this trade is that the Pelicans didn't just jettison the best player in the deal, they sent a top-three to top-five NBA player to the Lakers.

-Making that up may never happen.
+Making up for that may never happen.

 But AD and his agent, Rich Paul, had the organization's feet to the fire.
-They made it publicly known what Davis' preferred destination was, signaling to others that Davis wouldn't re-sign anywhere else in 2020, which understandably quelled interest around the league.
+They made Davis' preferred destination publicly known, telling Sports Illustrated's S.L.
+Price that Davis would hit free agency in 2020 regardless, which understandably quelled interest around the league.

 Davis and Paul got what they wanted out of this.
-But, given the circumstances, new executive David Griffin and the Pelicans made out about as well as could be expected.
+But, given the circumstances, new team executive David Griffin and the Pelicans made out about as well as could be expected.
 And they might still get more.

 "Teams are already expressing significant interest in the No. 4 overall pick belonging now to the Pelicans, league sources tell ESPN," Wojnarowski tweeted.
 "Talks are expected to continue over the next few days.
 This deal could get even bigger for the Pelicans."

-Even if it doesn't, a team that just spent months dealing with the drama of Davis' trade demand now has plenty of hope moving forward.
-And the Lonzo/Zion pairing might be the embodiment of that hope.
+Even if it doesn't, a team that just spent months dealing with the drama of Davis' trade demand now has plenty of hope.
+And the Lonzo-Zion pairing might be the embodiment of that hope.